tweedegolf/storage-abstraction/publish/AdapterCubbitS3/README.md

 );
 ```

-It is mandatory to set a value for `region`; you can set it to "eu-west-1" or "us-east-1".
-Other values may work as well but not that Cubbit is a decentralized storage so setting a region doesn't really make a difference.
+It is mandatory to set a value for `region`; setting it to "us-east-1" will always work.
+Other values may work as well but note that Cubbit is a decentralized storage so setting a region doesn't really make a difference.

 You can also set the region using the `AWS_REGION` environment variable.